DataBiosphere/terra-cli/ADMIN.md

 #### Invite user
 In Broad deployments, registration is open to anyone with a Google account.
 In Verily deployments, registration is not open to anyone with a Google account.
-Instead, users must be invited into the system (`terra user invite`) before they can register.
+Instead, users must accept the Terms of Service associated with the VerilyGroup of Terra users.
+Then they must be invited into the system (`terra user invite`) before they can register.

 When inviting a new user, admins can also optionally enable the user on the default spend profile.
 ```